sandercube/Database_Medic/README.md

 INSTALLATION
 ------------

-Please make sure the release file is unpacked under a Web-accessible directory.
+Please make sure the release file is unpacked in a directory.
 You shall see the following files and directories:

-      demos/               demos
-      framework/           framework source files
-      requirements/        requirement checker
-      CHANGELOG            describing changes in every Yii release LICENSE              license of Yii
-      README               this file
-      UPGRADE              upgrading instructions
+      /Clinic_Base.mdf       db sql server file
+      /Clinic_Base_log.ldf   sql server file

 REQUIREMENTS
 ------------